U.S. environmental enforcement activity has dropped, study shows

 By Tim McLaughlin

-EPA enforcement activity, including criminal investigations and inspections, declined by about half between the 2018 and 2021 fiscal years, compared to the average yearly totals between 2002 and 2017, according to a study by the Environmental Integrity Project.
+Annual EPA enforcement activity, including criminal investigations and inspections, declined by about half between fiscal 2018 and 2021, from the average for 2002 to 2017, according to a study by the Environmental Integrity Project.

 Civil penalties in 2018-2021 were at least 28% lower than during 2002-2017, while criminal fines declined 49%, after adjusting for inflation, the nonprofit group said.

+The EPA said, in a statement, that even with past budget reductions, the agency has continued vital enforcement work.

+"Last fiscal year, EPA secured commitments of more than $8.5 billion to return facilities to compliance," the EPA said.
+"This commitment is the highest amount in four years and 28% of those commitments were to address noncompliance in communities with environmental justice concerns."

-Eric Schaeffer, executive director of the Environmental Integrity Project and a former EPA director of civil enforcement, said the EPA's capacity to enforce the country's environmental laws has declined, partly because of budget cuts.
+Eric Schaeffer, executive director of the Environmental Integrity Project and a former EPA director of civil enforcement, said budget cuts have hurt the EPA's capacity to enforce the country's environmental laws.

 Meanwhile, the number of criminal cases opened (123) and polluters charged (105) in the 2021 federal fiscal year that ended Sept.
 30 were at their second lowest levels in the past two decades, while fines and years of incarceration were at their lowest, Schaeffer said.